sampconrad/jsonsql-highlighter/README.md

 - Configuration files containing SQL queries
 - Database migration scripts in JSON format
-- Any JSON file where SQLite queries are stored as string values
+- Any JSON file where SQL queries are stored as string values

 ## 🎨 Visual Highlighting